durability-labs/archivist-sdk-js/README.md

 If the value represents an error, `error` is true and `data` will contain the error.
 If the value is not an error, `error` is false and `data` will contain the requested data.

-The [CodexError](./src/errors/errors.ts#L16) contains a message and 3 optionals properties:
+The [ArchivistError](./src/errors/errors.ts#L16) contains a message and 3 optionals properties:

 - `code`: The (http) code error when it comes from a request
 - `errors`: A {ValidationError} array when it comes from an object validation process
-- `stack`: The error stack when the CodexError results from a error thrown
+- `stack`: The error stack when the ArchivistError results from a error thrown

 Example: